parrots-14/android_kernel_blu_life_play_2/README.md

 # android_kernel_blu_life_play_2

 Kernel source for the Blu Life Play 2.
-Also might be the same as a Gionee phone (maybe, likely Gionee CTRL V5?)
+Should(?) work with any device with the WBW5511_MAINBOARD_P2 main board like the Gionee CTRL V5 or Pyongyang 2407.

 ### Details